-Gary Speed MBE is to be inducted to the prestigious National Football Museum Hall Of Fame. in Manchester.
+Gary Speed inducted to the National Football Museum Hall Of Fame.

 Gary Speed was inducted into the National Football Museum Hall of Fame at ceremony in Manchester on Thursday evening.

 Gary a former Aston Park Rangers player was inducted into the Hall of Fame for his dedication to the game.

 The midfielder was capped 85 times by Wales, he later went on to manage his country laying the foundation for current national teams incredible rise.

 Gary tragically passed away in 2011, he long-held the record for most appearances in the Premier League with a total of 535 during his career, and was a key part of the Leeds United side who were the final winners of the ‘old’ Division One Championship.